HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 Once the filler has begun work, Placers must request cancellation by creating and communicating a CancellationRequest Task.
 This CancellationRequest Task has .code=Abort, a status of 'Requested', and the original Coordination Task in focus.

-The filler may accept or reject that Cancellation by updating CancellationRequestTask.status to Accepted or Rejected, and they MAY updat the status of the Coordination Task as well.
+The filler may accept or reject that Cancellation by updating CancellationRequestTask.status to Accepted or Rejected, and they MAY update the status of the Coordination Task as well.

 {%include cancelation-when-in-progress-example-task-at-fulfiller.svg%}